 With this information in mind, It is critically important to understand at the outset that the Certification Examination for Diabetes Educators is designed and intended only for health professionals who have responsibilities that include the direct provision of DSME (as defined by NCBDE.
 Click here for to review that definition).

-The mission of the National Certification Board for Diabetes Educators (NCBDE) is to promote comprehensive and ongoing quality diabetes education and support by defining, developing, maintaining, and protecting the certification and credentialing processes. (effective 11/2014).
+The mission of the National Certification Board for Diabetes Educators (NCBDE) is to promote comprehensive and ongoing quality diabetes education and support by defining, developing, maintaining, and protecting the certification and credentialing processes. (effective 11/2015).

 Purpose and Objectives of Certification

 The purpose of the NCBDE certification program is to conduct certification activities in a manner that upholds standards for competent practice in diabetes self-management education.
 The Certified Diabetes Educator® (CDE®) credential demonstrates that the certified health professional possesses distinct and specialized knowledge, thereby promoting quality care for persons with diabetes.

 Certification is a voluntary process used to assess and validate qualified health professionals' knowledge in diabetes education.
 It is an evaluative process that demonstrates that rigorous eligibility requirements have been met.
 Certification is not required by law for employment in the field, although some agencies may use board certification as a basis for employment, job promotions, salary increases and other considerations.

 Objectives of the certification program are to: